 MAX IV Programme Advisory Committee – PAC

-When MAX IV Laboratory starts operations, users will be invited to apply for experiment time at the beamlines – beamtime – through an open procedure.
+MAX IV Laboratory users will be invited to apply for experiment time at the beamlines – beamtime – through an open procedure.

-To assist in the allocation of beamtime, a MAX IV Programme Advisory Committee (PAC) will be appointed.
-The committee will review and evaluate submitted proposals and provide recommendations for the allocation of beamtime, based on the scientific excellence and feasibility of the suggested experiments.
+To assist in the allocation of beamtime, a MAX IV Programme Advisory Committee (PAC) is appointed.
+The committee reviews and evaluates submitted proposals and provides recommendations for the allocation of beamtime, based on the scientific excellence and feasibility of the suggested experiments.

-The members of the PAC appointed for this limited call are:
+The members of the PAC appointed for this call are: